IMG_0638.JPG

 Principal Adviser

-“Partnering with clients through a successful private equity exit or insurance claim, reflect the highs and lows of this uniquely rewarding profession” - Matt Vickers
+“Partnering with clients through a successful private equity exit or insurance claim benefit payment, reflect the highs and lows of a uniquely rewarding profession” - Matt Vickers

-Outside of finance, Matt volunteers with his local sporting club and spends time bushwalking, running, kayaking and skiing with his young family.
-In a time before finance (a long time ago), Matt was a ski instructor.
+Matt volunteers with his local sporting club and enjoys bushwalking, running, kayaking and skiing with his young family.

-Matt founded Snowgum Financial Services in 2015.
-Prior to this he worked at a leading wealth management practice.
-Snowgum Finanical Services manages in excess of $70million in assets and a considerable client base of insured lives.
+Prior to founding Snowgum Financial Services in 2015, Matt worked at a leading wealth management practice.
+Snowgum Financial Services manages excess of $70million in assets and considerable insured premium.

 Industry Engagement